-It's common to see old railroad ties used in DIY projects in garden design and landscaping, like as retaining walls, garden borders or raised planter beds, but are there dangers of treated railroad ties you should consider?
+It's common to see old railroad ties used in DIY projects in garden design and landscaping, like as retaining walls, landscape edging or raised planter beds, but are there dangers of treated railroad ties you should consider?
 Railroad ties are treated with chemical preservatives, such as creosote and chromated copper arsenate.
 Both of these chemicals are banned for residential use, and they're potentially harmful to humans and plants.
 Make sure you understand the risks of using creosote railroad ties in your landscaping.